PrefectHQ/prefect/docs/guides/automations.md

     print(response.json())
     return response.json()
 ```
+TODO: try to make it more organic on the actions kickoff
+TODO: Create a deployment that provides the deployment_id
+TODO: Question to explore, does flow.serve provide a deployment_id that you could use to then kick off work?

 Let us take a quick peek at the Prefect.yaml file associated with the deployment.
 We can see that it is very barebones..
 # Combining both?